hshmilov/mongomock/deployment/README.md

 * create a new venv
 * install requirements
 * call create.py (from the new sources) - will start the system
-* call post_install.py (from the new sources) - will input the old providers credentials
+* call post_install.py (from the new sources) - will reinsert the old providers, queries, views, panels, alerts...

 FIY: venv_wrapper.sh is a simple wrapper around calling the python from current venv with a provided script and arguments.